dinosoeren/walls.dev/content/project/self-driving-car/index.md

 ### 1. Finding Lane Lines (Term 1)

+> 💡 Core Idea
+>
-Before a car can drive itself, it needs to understand the road.
+> Before a car can drive itself, it needs to understand the road.
 The first step is detecting lane lines—crucial for keeping the vehicle safely in its lane and navigating turns.

 Armed with OpenCV and a handful of image processing tricks, I built a pipeline that could find lines using color selection, Canny edge detection, and Hough transforms.

 {{< figure src="images/white.webp" alt="White lane line detection" caption="My results: Detecting a lane with a dashed white line on the left and solid white on the right">}}